- Installation and updates

 - Viewing changes to a collection, workspace, team, or user account.

-- Restoring collections
+- Restoring collections and folders

 - Exporting team activity